Laboratory of Voiding Dysfunction

 The research conducted by our lab is aimed at elucidating the molecular basis for diseases of voiding dysfunction.
 These include incontinence, overactive bladder, complications of diabetes and interstitial cystitis/painful bladder syndrome.
 Due to the emerging appreciation of the urothelium as an active sensory element which detects and signals to the brain and the bladder muscle wall, we are focused on several classes of protein with putative mechanosensory and mechanotransducing function.
 These include integrins, ectonucleotidases (NTPDs), transient receptor potential channels (TRPs) and the epithelial sodium channel.

 Our lab uses a range of cutting edge techniques from conditional gene knockouts in mice, urodynamic analysis, high resolution confocal immunofluorescent laser scanning microscopy, electrophysiology, laser capture microdissection and molecular analyses of gene expression to explore the physiology of urothelial signaling in bladder.

-Our laboratory has close collaborative ties to those of Drs.
-Mark L. Zeidel and Simon C. Robson at the Beth Israel Deaconess Medical Center.
+Our laboratory has close collaborative ties to those of Mark L. Zeidel, MD and Dr. Simon C. Robson at the Beth Israel Deaconess Medical Center.
 Furthermore we, along with researchers from The Jackson Laboratory, Duke University Medical Center and the University of Virginia Medical Center, have founded the Center for Interdisciplinary Research in Benign Urology to elucidate the genetic basis of lower urinary tract syndrome (LUTS) with aging.